rpmuller/ePubs/WP1.md

 Spartans to defeat Athens in war; the myth influenced Plato's political theory, and that of countless subsequent writers.
-The myth, fully developed, is to be found in Plutarch's _Life of Lycurgus_; the ideals that it favours have had a great part in framing the doctrines of Rousseau, Nietzsche, and National Socialism.[^48] The myth is of even more importance, historically, than the reality; nevertheless, we will begin with the latter.
+The myth, fully developed, is to be found in Plutarch's _Life of Lycurgus_; the ideals that it favors have had a great part in framing the doctrines of Rousseau, Nietzsche, and National Socialism.[^48] The myth is of even more importance, historically, than the reality; nevertheless, we will begin with the latter.
 For the reality was the